RobiatAbdulazeez/AlureSoap/AlureSoap/README.txt

 11:54
 I added some Content in MY About Us page to try if it will be displayed on the About Me page YAYYY!
 It Worked
+12:26
+took break i will proceed to clean and rebuild my app

+12:39
+proceeded to change the view and layout page to Add the AboutUs and The Product Catelogue Navigation in the home page which was acheived from the shared _layouthtml.cs file